 Q. What are the ages of patients who receive care at Center Point Medicine?

 At Center Point Medicine we provide care for patients between the ages of 4 and 99 years.
 As pediatricians, Drs.
-Ran Anbar, Danielle Aretz, Rebecca Cherry, and Nadia Sarwar have routinely treated patients up to 21 years of age, according to the guidelines of the American Academy of Pediatrics.
+Ran Anbar, Danielle Aretz, and Nadia Sarwar have routinely treated patients up to 21 years of age, according to the guidelines of the American Academy of Pediatrics.
 Amy Chambers, FNP, and Sherrie Jacoby, FNP, have worked with children and young adults.
 Christine Sullivan, PhD, FNP, works with patients 13 years and older.